-Why you need to go through AUREC Migration & Mobility
+Why You Need To Use AUREC Migration & Mobility

-So I’ve shown you what to expect when applying for the partner visa to Australia.
-After having a chat with AUREC Migration & Mobility, here’s some of the reasons why you really need to strongly think about using them to help you secure this visa.
+I’ve shown you what to expect when applying for the partner visa to Australia.
+Here’s some of the reasons why you really need to strongly think about using them to help you secure this visa.

-1. Not only is the cost to apply for the partner visa so high, you’d be mad to risk it not getting approved.
-Like I said before, AUREC Migration & Mobility have a 100% success rate in securing your golden ticket to moving to Australia.
+1. Not only is the cost to apply for the partner visa so high, but you’d also be mad to risk it not getting approved.
+Like I said before, AUREC Migration & Mobility has a 100% success rate in securing your golden ticket for moving to Australia.

 2. I wonder whether my application would get approved now that immigration has become stricter with the applications.
 We didn’t have proof of financial bills or rental agreements in place back then because we were staying with Steve’s mum or we were travelling the world.

 3. You really need to make sure you have been together for over 12 months when you apply for the spouse visa to Australia.
 If you apply before you’ve been together for 12 months, it will get rejected.

 4. You don’t need to get your medical or police check before you apply because they expire after 12 months.
 Seeing as the current wait time is at least 20 months, you’ll only have to get them done again.

 5. Every application is different so you need AUREC to help you make sure yours is completely clear and concise.
 The wording in your application is absolutely crucial and they know exactly what to do to help you get it over the line.

 As I state in the disclaimer below, I can not tell you how to apply for the visa, I am just stating what I did.
 If you have any questions about applying for the Australian Partner Visa, drop AUREC Migration & Mobility an email and they will do their best to answer it for FREE!